License FYIlicense.fyi · ASW hours & board readiness

 Use cases beyond “I like spreadsheets”

-Learn the category buckets your board will care about before you have two years of miscategorized notes in a Notes app.
+Learn the category buckets your board will care about before you have years of miscategorized notes in a Notes app.

 Multiple jobs or sites